Sleep and Orgasm: Beauty From The Abyss

 Now I lay me down to sleep

 Seven nights with zero sleep.
 Through snot and tears gushing and shuddering sobs I burst out, “It’s not my fucking fault!
 I don’t know what to do!”
 Holly took me to urgent care on Friday afternoon to at least do something.
 I walked out with a bag of drugs and an appointment with a psychologist.
 Four hours later, I was looped on Ambien and seriously conversing with my fingers.
 Seven minutes after that I slept nine hours.
-Something that hadn’t occurred for me in years.
+Something that hadn’t occurred to me in years.
 This was nothing new — I was already decades into a war with sleep.

 When I was eleven, I began my work life and rose at 4:30 each morning to deliver newspapers.
 I felt powerful stalking the dark hours of early morning and producing cash while poor sluggards slept.
 I felt an edge — responsible.
-After school I’d deliver again.
+After school, I’d deliver again.

 Adults told me, “Sleep when you’re dead.”